zpaulange/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 chown vincent:staff *

+#changes the owner and the group owner of _hello to vincent and staff respectively
+chown -h vincent:staff _hello